JayantMehta1/AI-Object-Search-Image-Repository/README.md

 All images that happen to have the target given by the user are then displayed.
 The target is boxed in green for the user to see and the program outputs a percentage value to convey its confidence.

-The data set used for this program is the Coco dataset.
+The dataset used for this program is the Coco dataset.

 Here is a walkthrough for the application.